 From Jardine's Lookout and Mount Butler, a captivating contrast of city and nature bewitches you.
 To the north, you gaze across Victoria Harbour and Hong Kong's modern skyline.
 To the south are the emerald Tai Tam Group and wooded catchment area.
 For your unwilling departure, follow the path downhill to Quarry Gap which joins Mount Parker Road.

 Stage 1 and Stage 2 of the Wilson Trail cut right through Tai Tam Country Park and the Quarry Bay Extension.
 The first stage sets off in Stanley and advances to Wong Nai Chung Reservoir via The Twins and Violet Hill.
-There are dreamy seascapes to keep you company all the way, and abandoned war forts to remind you of the bitter past.
+There are dreamy seascapes to keep you company all the way.
 Stage 2 shares the same starting point with Stage 5 of the Hong Kong Trail Wong Nai Chung Gap and the two routes overlap in some sections.
 After passing Jardine's Lookout and Mount Butler, the trail trends down to the north along the ridge between Mount Butler and Siu Ma Shan.
 At the end of the slope it joins Sir Cecil's Ride and the Quarry Bay Tree Walk.
 This route passes a site of wartime communal stoves.
 After Hong Pak Country Trail, you soon arrive at the finishing point in Quarry Bay.